 A MoU and Financial Assistance Facility Agreement will be adopted by the EWG and the Board of Directors and signed.
-The intervention envelope - fixed by an EWG/EFSF Board of Directors technical sub-committee, including the ECB - will be equal to the remaining lending capacity of the EFSF.
-The technical sub-committee will also set pro-tempore intervention caps.
-The guarantee amount needed to finance the envelope will be approved, where necessary, by restricted committees in National Parliaments under a fast track procedure.
+The intervention envelope made available by the EFSF - fixed by an EWG/EFSF Board of Directors technical sub-committee, including the ECB - will be equal to the remaining lending capacity of the EFSF.
+The technical sub-committee will also set pro-tempore intervention caps for the EFSF.
+The guarantee amount needed to finance the EFSF envelope will be approved, where necessary, by restricted committees in National Parliaments under a fast track procedure.

-The EWG/EFSF Board of Directors technical sub-committee, including the ECB, sets pro-tempore intervention caps, designs an intervention strategy and decides on the daily tactics for portfolio managers in a secret way.
+The EWG/EFSF Board of Directors technical sub-committee, including the ECB, sets pro-tempore intervention caps, designs an intervention strategy and decides on the daily tactics for portfolio managers of EFSF interventions in a secret way.
 It will report on a weekly basis on the conduct and volume of the operations to the EWG/Eurogroup.
 Where necessary, restricted committees in National Parliaments will be appropriately involved.